updated on May 21st, 2019

 Denver has been named the fourth “most walkable” downtown in the country—but you don’t have to walk if you don’t want to.
-The city offers a free shuttle bus for visitors to the 16th Street Mall, putting the entire downtown area within easy reach.
+The city offers a free shuttle bus for visitors to the 16th Street Mall, putting the entire downtown area within easy reach of public transportation.
 Among the more popular downtown destinations are Union Station and the LoDo Historic District.
 Tons of boutiques, concert venues, and restaurants are waiting for you!

 The Denver Art Museum

-Denver’s signature art museum comprises 2 architecturally-stunning buildings—Italian architect Gio Ponti’s fortress-like structure, and a second that looks like a titanium crystal, sporting peaks and shards from architect Daniel Libeskind.
+Denver’s signature Art Museum comprises 2 architecturally-stunning buildings—Italian architect Gio Ponti’s fortress-like structure, and a second that looks like a titanium crystal, sporting peaks and shards from architect Daniel Libeskind.
 The Art Museum boasts the most comprehensive collection of Native American art in the world as well as many works of the European masters.
+Put this on your list of must see Denver spots!

 Colorado Convention Center